8th December 2020

 Pat Crean, Marlet CEO said: “We are delighted to begin the delivery of this state-of the art office development with BAM.
 The Shipping Office was designed with high-expectations occupiers in mind and its exceptional location will undoubtedly make it a new Dublin landmark”.

 Theo Cullinane, BAM Ireland CEO said: “We are delighted to be entrusted by Marlet yet again to deliver a high-profile project on what is the last remaining undeveloped riverside site in the South Docklands.
 The Shipping Office will utilise a lot of the same off-site prefabrication techniques being used to deliver Lime Street.
 Utilizing off-site construction will shorten the construction period and reduce the numbers on site to aid social distancing.
 The health and safety of our staff is our number one priority at BAM.”

 The Sorting Office receives LEED Platinum Certification

-The Sorting Office, Marlet’s recently completed office development, has been awarded a LEED Platinum Certification, the highest possible accreditation, by the US Green Building Council (USGBC) for achievement in environmental performances and sustainability.
+The Sorting Office, Marlet’s recently completed office development, has been awarded a LEED Platinum Certification, the highest possible accreditation, by the USGBC for achievement in environmental performances and sustainability.

 25th November 2020